-Amazon settlements are paid every 1-2 weeks (generally) but often will cross a month boundary.
+Amazon settlements are generally paid every 1-2 weeks, but will often cross a month boundary.

-In QuickBooks when we split the settlement entry we use a 'Carried Forward Balance' account to carry over the pending Amazon settlement balance.
-This then allows you to simply reconcile the deposit from Amazon to a single journal entry only reflecting the total final settlement.
+Please Note: When we split the settlement entry in QuickBooks, we use a 'Carried Forward Balance' account to carry over the pending Amazon settlement balance.
+This allows you to simply reconcile the deposit from Amazon to a single journal entry only reflecting the total final settlement.

 Our example settlement period starts on April 18th and runs through to May 2nd.

-The April journal would cover from April 18th through to April 30th
+- April journal covering April 18th through to April 30th

-The May journal would cover the data from May 1st through to May 2nd.
+- May journal covering May 1st through to May 2nd

-Once this has been sent from A2X to QuickBooks you will see the two journals contain a Carried Forward Balance amount.
+After sending these from A2X to QuickBooks, you will see the two journals that contain a Carried Forward Balance amount.

 The April entry is a debit to the Carried Forward Balance account and the May entry is a credit to the Carried Forward Balance account.